ggnoRe235/starter-academic/content/project/privilege-and-app-control-plug-in/index.md

 featured: false
 tags:
   - sec
+  - trust
+external_link: a
 image:
   filename: featured
   focal_point: Smart
   preview_only: false
 ---
   **Sep.
 2018 - Nov.
 2018**

   Implemented a plug-in of Xposed framework which could monitor all applications and control their behaviors.
-This plug-in could monitor/audit/block sensitive api calls related to user privacy by hooking all these apis.
+This plug-in could monitor/audit/block sensitive API calls related to user privacy by hooking all these APIs.
 Blacklist and whitelist were also involved in this plug-in to help manage applications.